shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 }
 ```

-You can set following properties on a product line item: `referencedId`, `payload` and `quantity`.
+You can set following properties : `referencedId`, `payload`, and `quantity` on a product line item.
 If the line item is misconfigured, the cart will add an error.
-This error is shown `error` key in the response.
+This error is shown as `error` key in the response.

 ### Promotion